selfdriven-foundation/selfdriven-institute/docs/pages/research-service-as-verifiable-software.md

 - adaptive workflows,
 - and programmable capability.

-The service industry is becoming software.
+The service industry is becoming verifiable software.

 Not merely “software-enabled services” — but services themselves becoming executable systems.